scala-android/sbt-android/README.md

 code.
 Although, `NDK` libraries will be picked up from `libs` as in typical ant builds (or `src/main/jni` if you're using the new Gradle layout).

+## Example projects ##

+* A large variety of my own projects can be found on github that use this plugin
+* In addition to this, a growing collection of tests can be found under `sbt-test/android-sdk-plugin/`.
+Over time, this will grow to be a larger set of examples of how to use the plugin in various configurations.
+* Tests can be run via `sbt scripted` and require `ANDROID_HOME` to be set in addition to having platform `android-17` installed.

 ## Usage ##

 1. Install sbt (from http://www.scala-sbt.org or use your local packaging